Koop (band): In popular culture

 In 2007, their most successful song, "Koop Island Blues" was featured in a trailer for the videogame World in Conflict called "Destruction Blues".
 It was later featured as the loading screen music in game.

 In 2008, "Koop Island Blues" was featured in the fifth episode of the television show Breaking Bad titled "Gray Matter".

 In 2009, it made its return in World in Conflict: Soviet Assault trailer called "Destruction Blues II".

 In 2009, "Koop Island Blues" was featured in American TV show So You Think You Can Dance.
 The song "Strange Love" was also featured in a commercial for Coca-Cola.
 That same year, "Koop Island Blues" was featured as the intro music for the 2009 video game The Saboteur.

 Turkish television channel TV8 use "Koop Island Blues" in commercial breaks.

-In 2022, Koop Island Blues, appeared in the 4° episode of the Italian TV series "Tutto chiede salvezza" broadcast on Netflix.
+In 2022, Koop Island Blues, appeared in the 4° episode of the Italian TV series Everything Calls for Salvation broadcast on Netflix.